Step 1.What is their email provider?

 Step 4.Find out if this IP is associated with scams

-*** enter only their IP address in the box below, don't enter the full email headers or any extra words or characters;
+*** enter only their IP address in the box above, don't enter the full email headers or any extra words or characters;

 *** make sure there is no extra blank space at the beginning or at the end of IP address.
 If there is, the system will not recognize the IP and you will get inaccurate result.
 Erase all blank spaces;